-The Apostle Paul put it this way.
-When asked "What must I do to be saved?"
+The Apostle Paul put it this way when asked "What must I do to be saved?"
 He answered, "Believe in the Lord Jesus and you will be saved" (Acts 16: 31).
 It is this good news of salvation through Jesus Christ upon which the whole life of the Christian Church is based.
 We as a church urge all that read this to accept him as Savior.
 That is how a person becomes a Christian.
 That is how the Christian life begins.

 To become a Christian is as simple as praying: "Jesus, I believe you are the Son of God and the Savior of the world.
 Please come into my life and be my Savior.
 Forgive all of my sins.
 Please come into my life and be my Lord.
 Guide my life.
 Thank you for the gift of eternal life.
-In your name I pray, Amen."
+In your name I pray, amen."

 After making such a commitment, discipleship is essential.
-Who is this Lord you now worship, serve, and trust?
+Who is this Lord you now worship, serve and trust?
 Please contact a pastor, elder or friend at a local church.
 Inform them of your commitment and seek out the next step in spiritual growth.

 Absolutely!
 We hope that those who are not members will feel welcome not only at our worship services, but in Sunday school, adult study groups, women’s circles, clusters, dinners and everything we do as a church.

-Membership is an opportunity to openly proclaim one’s faith in Jesus Christ, one’s sense of call to this particular fellowship of his Church, and one’s willingness to participate n the official life of the church – such as congregational meetings.
+Membership is an opportunity to openly proclaim one’s faith in Jesus Christ, one’s sense of call to this particular fellowship of his Church, and one’s willingness to participate in the official life of the church – such as congregational meetings.
 But the decision of membership is not one into which we desire to hurry or pressure the friends and guests of the congregation.

 Sometimes becoming a member of a church can be about as impersonal as transferring your library card to a new library.
 Our church hopes to make becoming a member more like joining a family than like joining an institution.
-For this reason the Session has instituted the Discover First class as the route by which we normally receive members.
+For this reason the Session has instituted the Discover First dinner as the route by which we normally receive members.
 Each class is led by a team of pastors on a Sunday evening.

 Adults who wish may become affiliate members of this congregation while retaining full membership in their home church.
-Those who request affiliate membership are encouraged to participate in the Discover First class simply to learn about the ministry of First Presbyterian.
+Those who request affiliate membership are encouraged to participate in the Discover First dinner simply to learn about the ministry of First Presbyterian.

 Any adult interested in baptism is asked to speak to one of the pastors concerning that interest, or call the church office 225.387.0617.
 Baptism is a sign of belonging to Christ and to the fellowship of his people.
-Those interested in being baptized, therefore, are asked to participate in the Discover First class.
+Those interested in being baptized, therefore, are asked to participate in the Discover First dinner.
 At the time of baptism they then become members of this congregation

 Infant baptism is administered upon request to the children of believing parents who are members of this congregation.
 In the baptism service the Christian faith and intention of parents is accompanied by a promise of prayerful support on the part of the congregation in which they participate.
 It is therefore most appropriate for a child to be baptized in the parents’ home church.
 In exceptional cases, however, the Session may grant permission for the baptism of a child whose parents are members of another congregation.
 Parents who desire infant baptism are asked to speak to one of the pastors of the church or call the church office (225) 387-0617.